Huston-Tillotson University

 | Avg faculty salary (monthly) | $6,364 |

-Admission rate is reported at 39.1% -- the most selective figure in this batch -- with SAT mid-range of 370-570 math and 430-590 reading, and ACT mid-range 16-28.
+Admission rate is reported at 39.1% - the most selective figure in our dataset - with SAT mid-range of 370-570 math and 430-590 reading, and ACT mid-range 16-28.
 The selective admit rate combined with relatively wide score bands suggests holistic admissions where the 39.1% figure may reflect application self-selection rather than tight academic gating.
-The 33.9% completion rate, despite the selective admit rate, is the more concerning signal -- only one in three enrollees finishes, well below what the admit profile would predict.
+The 33.9% completion rate, despite the selective admit rate, is the more concerning signal - only one in three enrollees finishes, well below what the admit profile would predict.

 Compared to Similar Schools